For day-of coordinators and wedding planners

 You are not just shifting times.
 You are protecting the day's non-negotiables while still recovering the delay.

-Day-Of Command Center
+Day-Of Command

 Role-based views